National Institute of Standards and Technology (NIST) Handbooks 44, 130, and 133—adoption by reference, 85.39

 AGRICULTURE AND LAND STEWARDSHIP DEPARTMENT

-Proposing rule making related to adoption by reference of NIST Handbooks 44, 130 and 133 and providing an opportunity for public comment
+Rule making related to adoption by reference of NIST handbooks 44, 130 and 133

-The Agriculture and Land Stewardship Department hereby proposes to amend Chapter 85, "Weights and Measures," Iowa Administrative Code.
+The Agriculture and Land Stewardship Department hereby amends Chapter 85, "Weights and Measures," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code sections 189.2 and 215.24.
+This rule making is adopted under the authority provided in Iowa Code sections 189.2 and 215.24.